Running-With-Bricks/.github/profile/README.md

 <h3 align="center">Running With Bricks</h3>

 ### Description
-We makes games and software.
+We make games and software.

 Most of our stuff is currently private, but will be made open source when it gets to a usable stage!